Linnaeus University

-Linnaeus University (LNU) (Linnéuniversitetet) is a state university in the Swedish historical province (landskap) Småland, with two campuses located in Växjö and Kalmar respectively.
+Linnaeus University (LNU) (Linnéuniversitetet) is a state university in the historical province (landskap) of Småland, Sweden, with campuses located in the cities of Växjö and Kalmar.
 Linnaeus University was established in 2010 by a merger of former Växjö University and Kalmar University (Högskolan i Kalmar), and is named in honour of the Swedish botanist Carl Linnaeus.

 History

 Växjö University began as a local department of Lund University in 1967.
 The department became an independent university college in 1970 and was granted full university status in 1999.

 Kalmar University was similarly a university college, founded in 1977.
 Though not a university by the Swedish definition, it had been entitled to issue doctoral degrees in the natural sciences since 1999.

-Logo
+Name and logotype

+The university is named after the Swedish scientist Carl Linnaeus.
+Born 1707 in the village of Råshult about 55 km southwest of Växjö, he attended the Växjö trivial school and gymnasium from 1716 to 1727.
+He was not happy in Växjö and left as soon as he could to pursue his academic studies in Lund and Uppsala.
+Linnaeus never returned for longer periods to Växjö, and only travelled through Kalmar on his Öland journey 1741.